The Invisible Loops That Are Killing Your Electronics

 The most astonishing takeaway is the disproportionate impact of these two current types.
 Because the underlying physics makes dipole antennas far more effective radiators at frequencies below 1 GHz, common-mode currents are often the primary cause of EMC failures, even when they are thousands of times smaller than the circuit's functional differential-mode currents.

-"...an excitation frequency of say a hundred megahertz with a common mode current in the order of micro amps that's likely to cause more trouble in terms of emissions than a differential mode current in in the order of milliamps at the same frequency..."
+An excitation frequency of say a hundred megahertz with a common mode current in the order of micro amps that's likely to cause more trouble in terms of emissions than a differential mode current in in the order of milliamps at the same frequency.

 This is why controlling tiny, seemingly insignificant stray currents on I/O cables, chassis connections, and power cords is absolutely critical for passing emissions testing.
 A few microamps of common-mode noise can radiate far more effectively than milliamps of the signal current you're actually trying to manage.